wizardamigos/organization/CONTENT/about.markdown

 # About

 ## Our vision
 Wizard Amigos Institute is on a mission to empower kids with programming skills for making social change!
-Learn more about our [philosophy, values and goals](https://github.com/wizardamigosinstitute/organization/blob/master/CONTENT/manifest.markdown).

 With wizard amigos workshops
 Kids will be able to: